-SLA Printers use a laser to harden the resin.
+SLA – LASER Printers use a laser to harden the resin.
 This gives them very precise control allowing for much finer detail on prints.
 The Peopoly Moai and Formlabs Form 2 represent this style of printer.
 From my understanding SLA printers are faster with one part, but slower with multiple parts.
 It is a tradeoff and these machines tend to be more expensive.
 These printers have a reported layer height of .015 mm to .2 mm. (or 15 microns to 200 microns).

-DLP printers use an LED array to project light and an LCD screen to project an “image” onto the build plate.
+SLA-LCD printers use an LED array to project light and an LCD screen to mask an “image” onto the build plate.
 This exposes the resin to UV light, hardening it.
-These printers are down to less than half the cost of SLA printers, but there are some drawbacks from my understanding.
+These printers are down to less than half the cost of SLA printers.
 The edges of the build plates can be a little less precise.
 The LCD screens are not quite as crisp as the laser in the SLA printers.
 For the most part, I doubt this will create any real problems when printing miniatures.
-The DLP printers have one major advantage, as well.
+The SLA-LCD printers have one major advantage, as well.
 It takes as long to expose for 1 item on a print bed, as it does a full print bed.
-So, if you print multiple items at once, you see a speed savings compared to the SLA printers.
-These printers have a reported layer height of .025 mm to larger sizes though I have heard some where in the .065 is a more normal height.
+So, if you print multiple items at once, you see a speed savings compared to the SLA-LASER printers.
+These printers have a reported layer height of .025 mm to .05 to higher.
 Remember, the more layers you have to print, the longer the print takes.
-I could not come up with a maximum size of print layers, but the real pull for these printers is the lower layer heights so that is not as important.

 This is kind of a weird one.
-So, FDM is considered best for Terrain, and the SLA/DLP style printers are considered best for miniatures.
+So, FDM is considered best for Terrain, and the SLA style printers are considered best for miniatures.